Atom1cByte/Atom1cByte/README.md

 	<br/>
 	<a href="https://blog.atomicbyte.tk"><img src="https://img.shields.io/badge/Blog-2962FF?style=for-the-badge&logo=hashnode&logoColor=white"/></a>
   <hr/>
   <h4>Hello there!
 I'm AtomicByte (idk, like... terabyte but like... alot bigger ig?).
-I'm an Indian python developer that loves to collaborate (even though no one usually wants to 😔).
+I'm a developer that loves to collaborate (even though no one usually wants to 😔).
 My favourite IDE is VS Code (just like everyone else lmao).
-Sadly, I have just over 1 year of python experience but >5 years of experience with stuff like HTML, CSS, and Javascript.
+I have 2-3 years of python experience but >5 years of experience with stuff like HTML, CSS, and Javascript.
 Another thing that you might like is that I love the technical side of Minecraft!</h4>
 	<h3>A few things I know - </h3>
 	</div>
 	- Django, Flask and FastAPI <br/>